Last verified: 17 days ago

 Red Flags to Watch For

-- The infant infection RCT (Tanzania) is a protocol paper only — results are not yet available, so no conclusions can be drawn
+- The infant infection trial (Tanzania) is a protocol paper only — results are not yet available

-- Products combining zinc citrate with many other ingredients (hydroxyapatite, potassium citrate, herbal blends) make it impossible to isolate zinc citrate's specific contribution
+- Products combining zinc citrate with other ingredients (hydroxyapatite, potassium citrate, herbal extracts) make it impossible to isolate zinc citrate's individual contribution

 Products Containing Zinc Citrate